 Packard also worked for McKinsey & Company and for Goldman Sachs in mergers and acquisitions.
 Packard has received the Education Industry Association's James P. Boyle Entrepreneurial Leadership Award, as well as the Ernst & Young Entrepreneur of the Year Award in the IT Services & Solutions category in Greater Washington.
 The University of Chicago's Booth School of Business named him a Distinguished Alumni, and he also received an Outstanding Leadership Award from the United States Distance Learning Association.
 He sits on the Digital Learning Council.
 Packard previously served on the Department of Defense's Education Advisory Committee.
 Packard has been featured on nationwide radio and television shows and magazines, including Bloomberg TV, Forbes, and the Washington Post to name a few.
 He holds a B.A. from the University of California at Berkeley and an M.B.A. from the University of Chicago, both with honours.

-Julie is Managing Director at Chichester College Group (CCG) with responsibility for the Group's commercial businesses including a chain of childcare nurseries, an examination board and international education.
-She is also responsible for employer engagement, sales, marketing and public affairs.
-CCG has Colleges in Crawley, Chichester, Worthing, Brinsbury and Haywards Heath.
-Julie is also Vice Chair of Coast to Capital Local Enterprise Partnership and their Diversity Champion.
+Julie is Acting Principal and Chief Executive at North East Surrey College of Technology (Nescot).
+Prior to this she was Deputy CEO at Chichester College Group.
+Julie is also Chair of Coast to Capital Local Enterprise Partnership and Catalyst South (a grouping of the six South East LEPs).
 Julie has a background in marketing and economic development and is passionate about skills and employability.
-She is pleased to be a Trustee at Aurora Academies Trust and is particularly interested in ensuring progression opportunities for young people to develop their skills and future career pathways.
+She is pleased to be a Member at Aurora Academies Trust and is particularly interested in ensuring progression opportunities for young people to develop their skills and future career pathways.